Six reasons why you should role play with your child

 • Play veterinarian using stuffed animals.
 This type of role play also helps to teach them about compassion and nurture.

 Have you enjoyed this article?
-For more insight on social issues affecting fatherhood, check out our blog.
+For more insight on social issues affecting fatherhood, check out our blog or join a dad’s group for more personalised support.

 Share this